The team at Galloup Guitars includes some of the finest Luthiers in the world.

 In the early 80’s, Bryan and Dan developed many new tools and techniques for fretting new and used instruments.
-One such tool “The Fret Jig” adjusts to the angle the player holds the instrument.
-Now Bryan could accurately predict relief in the “playing option” making for a better feeling and playing guitar.
+One such tool, “The Fret Jig”, adjusts to the angle at which the player holds the instrument.
+Now, Bryan could accurately predict relief in the “playing option”, making for a better-feeling and playing guitar.
 This tool and others have now become industry standards for luthiers around the world and can be found in almost every repair or building facility.

 Reproducing vintage-style finishes for restoring priceless instruments became one of Bryan’s main projects.
 But it wasn’t just a matter of getting the color right, it also included aging the finish to look correct for its era.
 Bryan was one of the pioneers developing methods for setting the patina on refinished instruments to bring them back to their original appearance.

-Instrument restoration are much different from your general maintenance and repair issues.
+Instrument restorations are much different from your general maintenance and repair issues.
 The techniques used typically require decades of experience to bring an instrument back to working condition.

 When Bryan takes on a restoration job, it’s generally a major project on a priceless family heirloom or an irreplaceable piece of vintage guitar history.
 He generally takes on two or three projects a year.
 To inquire about your instrument, give Bryan a call.

 (And yes, this guitar was restored to full playing condition!)